jonkerj/lenstagger/README.md

 # Lens Tagger

-This tool is a simple frontend to help you EXIF tag your manual lenses.
+This tool is a simple frontend to help you Exif tag your manual lenses.
 It is inspired by [NameThatLens](https://www.jazzycamel.photography/NameThatLens), a GUI designed to do this.

+## NameThatLens
+Don't get me wrong, NameThatLens is a cool tool; I have used it with joy.
+Over time, I think it could be better.

+* I switch lenses a lot, which complicates my workflow.
+I have to open a image gallery which previews the raw files, note lens types with file names, and click around in he tool.
+I believe I can build a tool that does all of this.
+* It lacks fine grained control over which Exif tags it exactly manipulates.
+For instance, I'd like `Lens` to be filled with both make and model, not just model.
+* When I switched to Mac, the tool simply refused to work.
+Of course, the author could/should fix that, but the link pointing to the community forum is dead and the tool does not look very actively maintained.
+* I'd like to be able to poke around and fix things myself.
+NameThatLens is closed source.

 ## Usage
 Create or edit the file named `lenses.yaml`.
 It should contain a list of maps,